meekg33k/SimpleTodoApp/README.md

 * The first challenge I had was while working on persisting the ToDo items in the SQLite database.
 I needed to view the structure of the tables I had created and I initially had trouble connecting to my app's via the adb shell, particularly because I had errors starting up the Android Device Monitor.

-* I also had some challenge with the correct type to use for date field in the app's database and formatting the date was also a bit of a challenge.
+* I also had some challenge with the correct type to use for date field in the app's database; formatting the date was also a bit of a challenge.

 ## License